-When a penalty is assessed by the Boat Official, the Competitor is NOT allowed to fish or do anything related to fishing such as retie, change or fix a lure, reposition the boat or graph.
+– When a penalty is assessed by the Boat Official, the Competitor is NOT allowed to fish or do anything related to fishing such as retie, change, or fix a lure, reposition the boat or any graphing.
 Angler is NOT allowed to go to the bathroom, eat food or take a drink while serving a penalty.
 If Spot-Lock is not engaged at time of penalty, it may NOT be engaged during the penalty.

 Penalty – Fish Landing Violation: 2 Minutes & Competitor must stop fishing after the fish is released.